sparkflows/sparkflows-docs/docs/user-guide/reading-writing/unstructured-files/binary.rst

 It does the following processing of data:

 *	Reads the content of a Binary File using the Binary Files node.
-In this example it reads a png image file having an OCR image.
+In this example it reads a PNG image file having an OCR image.
 *	Parses the content using the OCR node and converts it to text.
 *	Prints the content of Binary file in text format.